chapel-lang/chapel/doc/rst/technotes/errorHandling.rst

 defined in the standard modules. ``Error`` may be used directly, and new hierarchies may be created from it.

-A hierarchy for system errors is included in the :mod:`SysError` module, accessed with a ``use`` statement.
+A hierarchy for system errors is included in :mod:`SysError`, accessed with a ``use`` statement.

 .. code-block:: chapel

   use SysError;

-  class PrimerError : Error { }
+  class DemoError : Error { }

 .. _technote-errorHandling-modes: